ant-design/ant-design-mobile/src/components/input/index.en.md

 ### On iOS devices, when I use the input method to input text and click the clear button, why does the input box lose focus sometimes?

 This is expected behavior, see this [issue](https://github.com/ant-design/ant-design-mobile/issues/5212) for details on why.

+### Under iOS, why is `autoFocus` set but still can't get focus automatically?

+This is expected behavior because the iOS system has limitations on focusing.
+See this [issue](https://github.com/ant-design/ant-design-mobile/issues/5256) for specific reasons.